TomNisbet/nqsap/docs/_docs/wrapup-20-tips.md

 On the other hand, some tools that would have seemed useful were needed rarely, if at all.
 The oscilliscope was only used for the clock circuit, and even then just for curiosity to see the results of placing filter capacitors.
-The multimenter was only used to test voltage drops at the far ends of the power distribution rails.
+The multimeter was only used to test voltage drops at the far ends of the power distribution rails.
 Surprisingly, the logic analyzer was never used.
 Any problems in the system were usually loose or misplaced wires that were easily found with just the logic probe.